shamiliqbal/AtliQ-Hardware-Sales-Analytics-Reports/README.md

 # AtliQ-Hardware-Sales-Analytics-Reports

-📝The AtliQ Hardware Sales Analytics Report highlights strong sales growth from 2019 to 2021.
-Key findings include:
+📝**The AtliQ Hardware Sales Analytics Report highlights strong sales growth from 2019 to 2021.
+Key findings include:**

 ➣ Total sales jumped from $87.5M in 2019 to $598.9M in 2021, reflecting a 304.5% growth from 2020 to 2021.